KenkoGeek/tf-jedi-challenge/README.md

    terraform apply
    ```

-   When prompted, enter `yes` to proceed with the application of the plan.
+   When prompted, enter `yes` to proceed with the application of the plan and be aware for the outputs, this will give the API URI and the Secrets Manager name that contains the API Key.

 4. **Destroy Terraform Managed Infrastructure**: (Optional) This command is used to destroy Terraform-managed infrastructure.